You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 Drifted Apart But Still Whole at Heart

-It may feel as if your heart’s broken – but in reality, it’s not.
-Because when someone pushes us out of their world, it’s not a reflection of our value.
-It’s not about our worth.
+It may feel as if your heart’s broken but in reality, it’s not.
+Because when someone pushes us out of their world, it’s not a reflection of our value and it’s not about our worth.

 It’s about alignment.